Eduardo Balaquit's disappearance was an act of financial desperation, crown alleges

 Davidson argued Pietz discarded Balaquit’s body somewhere north of Winnipeg towards Arborg, Man., where court heard Pietz’s cellphone communicated with cell towers in the area.

-Court heard 24 zip ties paired together to make 12 longer ones and a roll of duct tape were found in the garbage of Pietz’s home beneath an eaten box of 7-Eleven chicken wings.
+Court heard 24 zip ties paired together to make 12 longer ones and a roll of duct tape were found in the garbage of Pietz’s home beneath a box of 7-Eleven chicken wings.
 Packaging for the zip ties was found in Pietz’s vehicle, the jury heard.

 “Mr. Pietz had means, motive and opportunity and also disposed of evidence,” Davidson argued.